Skip to main content

 Pelagic fish abound in Nauruan waters, but Nauru has yet to establish a substantial fishing industry of its own.
 Fees from fishing licenses issued to distant water fishing nations are an important source of revenue for Nauru.

 Australia contributes financially to, and takes a shared management role in, the Intergenerational Trust Fund for the People of Nauru.
-The fund aims to provide a future revenue stream for Nauru to supplement domestic revenue in anticipation of current revenue declining over the next 20 years.
+The fund aims to provide a future revenue stream for the Government of Nauru for investments in education, health, environment and infrastructure.

 Trade and investment